JulianSaturno/Rpi-Photobooth/README.md

 ![Step 2](https://github.com/JulianSaturno/RPi-Photobooth/blob/master/images/picamera.png)

-- With the implementation of a libary, where the ones represent a segment of the display, we can call a for loop to flash a number of our choosing for a certain amount of time
+- With the implementation of a dictionary, where the ones represent a segment of the display, we can call a for loop to flash a number of our choosing for a certain amount of time

 ![Step 3](https://github.com/JulianSaturno/RPi-Photobooth/blob/master/images/segment.png)